 Watch Out For The Spotted Lanternfly

-The destructive spotted lanternfly (SLF) is alive and flying in Washington County and three adjacent counties.
+The destructive spotted lanternfly (SLF) is alive and flying in Washington County and four adjacent counties.
 Quarantines and other efforts are underway to keep the bugs under control.

 The attack of the spotted lanternfly causes plants to ooze sap and wilt, and their leaves to curl.
 The SLF excretes a lot of honeydew, a sugary substance that encourages a messy, sooty mold to grow.
 The plants can suffer dieback – the tips of their branches are dead.
 Trees, vines and other crops can die.

 Originally from Asia, the SLF was first “spotted” in PA in 2014.
 By 2023, it was active enough to be quarantined in 51 counties.

 Actually counting the number of spotted lanternflies looks like an insurmountable problem.
 The size of the SLF population is certainly growing.
 A single female SLF lays dozens of eggs in each mass that she deposits.